 Wen-Tse Chen 陳文澤

-I am an incoming PhD student at Carnegie Mellon University RI advised by Prof. Jeff Schneider.
+I am a first year PhD student at Carnegie Mellon University (Robotics Institute) advised by Prof. Jeff Schneider.
 Prior to this, I pursued my undergraduate studies in Automation at Tsinghua University, where I had the privilege of working alongside Prof. Jun Zhu.

 Email / Google Scholar / Github